Italy arrests navy captain for spying, expels Russian diplomats | Law-Order

 Italy arrests navy captain for spying, expels Russian diplomats

-Italy expelled two Russian diplomats on Wednesday after police said they had arrested an Italian navy captain caught passing documents to a Russian official in return for money at a clandestine meeting.
-The Italian, a captain of a frigate, and the Russian, a military official accredited at the embassy, were accused of "serious crimes tied to spying and state security" after their meeting on Tuesday night, Italian Carabinieri police said.
+Italy expelled two Russian diplomats on Wednesday after police said they had caught an Italian navy captain passing secret documents to a Russian military official in return for money.
+The Italian frigate captain and the Russian embassy staff member were arrested in a car park in Rome and accused of "serious crimes tied to spying and state security" after their meeting on Tuesday night, Italian Carabinieri police said.

+The suspects were not officially identified.
+A police source said the captain was called Walter Biot and had accepted 5,000 euros ($5,900) in return for the information.
+It was not immediately possible to contact Biot, who was in custody, and the name of his lawyer was not disclosed.

-The arrests were ordered by Rome prosecutors following a long investigation carried out by the Italian intelligence with the support of the military, the police force said.
-Police did not specify where the arrests had taken place.
-No further comment would be made until a magistrate approves the arrest, they said.
-(Additional reporting by Gavin Jones Editing by Peter Graff)
+Tuesday's arrests were ordered by prosecutors following a long investigation carried out by the Italian intelligence with the support of the military, the police said. ($1 = 0.8524 euros) (Additional reporting by Gavin Jones Editing by Peter Graff)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)